AdaCore/gnatcoverage/testsuite/Qualif/Common/GprFacilities/ConfigAttr/req.rst

-Requirements regarding Target and Runtime attributes
+Requirements for Target and Runtime attributes
 ====================================================

 %REQ_ID%